Skip to main content

 You will feel less pain around 30 to 60 minutes after taking standard tramadol.
 The pain relief wears off after 4 to 6 hours.

-Slow-release tramadol tablets and capsules can take a day or two to start working but the pain relief will last for longer.
+Slow-release tramadol tablets and capsules can take up to 24 hours to start working but the pain relief will last for longer.

 Are there any long-term side effects?

-Some people with conditions that need long-term pain relief may need to take tramadol for a long time.
+Some people with conditions that need relief from severe pain may need to take tramadol for a long time.

 If you take it for a long time, your body can become used to it (known as tolerance).
-That means you need higher doses to control your pain over time.
+That means you gradually need higher doses to control your pain.

 Some people can become more sensitive to pain (hyperalgesia).
 If this happens, your doctor will reduce your dose gradually to help these symptoms.